Health Benefits of Magnesium Bath Salts

 Types Of Magnesium Bath Salts

-What makes hot springs of therapeutic use are its essential minerals and of course the hot water.
+What makes hot springs of therapeutic use are its essential minerals (including magnesium) and of course the hot water.
 Bath salts enable you to take a miniature version of that ecosystem for use at home in your bath.

 Dead Sea Salts are a well known bath salt.
 People have been going to the shores of the Dead Sea for centuries to soak and swear by its curative properties.
 Dead Sea Salt contains 21 minerals including magnesium, calcium, sulfur, bromide, iodine, sodium, zinc and potassium.
 These are basic minerals our body needs to function and have many benefits.

 And then there are pink Himalayan bath salts...

 Why are pink Himalayan bath salts so special?

 Crystal salt in the olden days was known as "kings' salt" and usually reserved for nobility.
 Himalayan bath salts are crystal salts mined by hand near the foothills of the Himalayan mountain ranges.